 READ MORE: Visit the Marie Selby Botanical Gardens in Sarasota

 3 Siesta Key – Turtle Beach

 This paradise is at the southern end of the Siesta Key.
-If you want a much quiet and less crowded open space, then this is the best choice for you. the sand is not as soft as the northern part of the beach since it is more dark and coarse but it has a little mix of seashells that beachcombers and shell finders/collectors will enjoy.
+In fact, many locals will say this is the best beach in Sarasota.
+That’s because if you want a much quiet and less crowded open space, then this is the best choice for you. the sand is not as soft as the northern part of the beach since it is more dark and coarse but it has a little mix of seashells that beachcombers and shell finders/collectors will enjoy.
 With its slightly remote location you can find yourself more relax with nature without the bothersome jangle from a crowd and you get to enjoy the sprawling view of crystal clear waters.

 It has also been known as one of the best camping grounds for campers and adventure-seekers.
 The Turtle Beach Campground is one of the county’s camping grounds that has a direct access to the beach.
 The beach offers bike rentals, picnic areas, a playground for kids and horse-shoe pit for activities.
 Showers and public restrooms are also available nearby and a lot of spots to park you vehicles.

 There are less waves in this area and the water is relatively calm perfect for water activities such as kayaking and paddle boarding.
 Fishing can also be enjoyed at the boat launch area or the Blind Pass Lagoon nearby.